Piano Sonata No. 25 (Beethoven): Analysis

 It is one of Beethoven's shortest sonatas with an approximate performance time of only nine minutes, if Beethoven's prescribed repeats are all observed.
-It is also the shortest of his sonatas with three movements.
+It is also the shortest of all his sonatas with a three movement structure.

 I. Presto alla tedesca

 The first movement opens forcefully with a three-note motif (G–B–G) heard frequently throughout the movement.
 The second theme group in D major is based on fast scale and arpeggio passages and leads very swiftly into the forceful codetta.
 A few hesitant octave notes are played before the exposition repeats.
 The entire exposition is about 35 seconds long (without the repeat).

 The development section dominates this movement, being approximately 60 seconds long.
 It features frequent modulation as well as themes borrowed and fragmented from the exposition including the opening three note motive which is heard in the form of left-hand crossovers.
 This motive starts on E major, then moves on to B major seventh and later to C minor followed by G seventh, ending in a strange E♭ major, B♭ seventh combination.
 The recapitulation snaps the listener back to the home key forcefully with its opening three-note motif, then proceeds to repeat the exposition entirely in the home key.

 The development and recapitulation together are enclosed in a second, longer repeat mark.

 As a final touch, the coda features the main theme played in G major in the left hand with a treble clef, then the theme again in A minor in the right hand with bass accompaniment, then again with comedic acciaccatura inserted.
 The recapitulation and coda together take up approximately another minute.

 The whole movement with the exposition repeated lasts approximately three minutes.
 If the second repeat prescribed by Beethoven, encompassing the development and recapitulation, is observed, this brings the total performance time to around four and a half minutes.